Why are nursing homes so vulnerable to COVID-19?

 Can I visit my loved one in a nursing home?

-Most senior-living facilities are effectively in lockdown, with building entry restricted to essential staff, health care workers and vendors.
-Under CMS guidelines, outside visitors can come only in “compassionate care situations,” such as when a resident is near death.
-The CMS issued recommendations on May 18 aimed at helping state and local authorities determine when and how to resume visitation, but progress is likely to be slow.
+In about 20 states, long-term care facilities remain effectively in lockdown, with building entry restricted to essential staff, health care workers and vendors and outside visitors allowed only in “compassionate care situations,” such as when a resident is near death.

-In the meantime, the best way to “see” your loved ones during this period is through video-chat and conferencing platforms like Zoom, FaceTime and Skype.
-AARP is advocating stronger measures by Congress and state governments to require nursing homes to facilitate virtual visitation during the pandemic and has endorsed the federal ACCESS (Advancing Connectivity during the Coronavirus to Ensure Support for Seniors) Act, which would provide grants for nursing homes to buy tech tools and services to support virtual visits.
-Phone calls are another option to speak with residents.
+In the meantime, the best way to “see” your loved ones during this period is often through video-chat and conferencing platforms like Zoom, FaceTime and Skype.
+AARP is supporting the federal ACCESS (Advancing Connectivity during the Coronavirus to Ensure Support for Seniors) Act, which would provide grants for nursing homes to buy tech tools and services to facilitate virtual visitation during the pandemic.

 What can I do to support my loved one?